Jeepers-Gitters/OXE_EAcc/README.md

  * Windows Service mode (for automatic restart etc)
  * Test on Linux
 # Disclaimer
- This script is distributed "AS IT IS".
+ This script is distributed "AS IS".
 Use it at your own risk.
 No immediate bug correction. no additional feature implementation guaranteed.